DepED Logo

 The Department of Education and Culture replaced the Bureau of Education in 1916 when the Jones Law was passed.
 This modification extended the institution’s duties to encompass cultural development and education.

-The institution kept its important role in shaping the country’s educational framework even after the Philippines attained independence in 1946.
+The institution continued to play an important role in shaping the country’s educational framework even after the Philippines attained independence in 1946.
 In 1947, a statute that established public high schools in every municipality was passed, greatly increasing the number of people who could obtain secondary education.

 The establishment initiated several changes in the 1960s to raise educational standards.
 One was unveiling a new curriculum with a stronger focus on math and science.